My student is at one of your schools. How do I enroll?

 My student is a vegetarian.
 Can he/she eat?

 Yes.
 When enrolling, please indicate that your student has dietary restrictions and we can prepare the vegetarian option for them.
-We currently post a vegetarian menu alongside our regular menu so you can see what your child will be eating that day.

 My student is a big eater.
 How do I know he will get enough to eat at lunch?